CSpanias/cspanias.github.io/_posts/2024-01-09-HTB - Codify.md

 [+] MySQL5 - SHA-1(SHA-1($pass))
 ```

-Sadly, it seems that we can't crack the hash!
+Sadly, after trying everything in our toolset, it seems that we can't crack the hash!
 Let's go back to the `mysql-backup.sh` script.

 ```python
 import string